|

 lines running through North Island on the map,

-while South Island is basically a mountain range
+while South Island itself is essentially a mountain

 Our latitude 39o30’22” (=39.5061o) South by